What is a co-op nursery school?

 To ensure that Woodside’s facilities are clean and safe, it’s important to keep the classrooms and equipment cleaned and maintained properly.
 Worknights happen once per month in the evening and usually on a Wednesday.
 There is a detailed list of tasks for participating families to accomplish, which are mostly cleaning of classrooms, toys, etc.

 Also, Woodside needs parents to assist with larger cleaning, maintenance and/or repair projects that either cannot be accomplished at night or during the monthly cleaning of the school.
-In addition, parents are needed to help run special events like Open Houses and Community Arts day.
+In addition, parents are needed to help run special events like Open Houses.

 How often would I have to help out with Worknights and on the Project Team?